TF-Hafnium/hafnium/docs/HafniumRamDisk.md

 Hafnium expects to find the following files in the root directory of its RAM
 disk:

-*   `vmlinuz` -- the kernel of the primary VM.
+*   `manifest.dtb` -- configuration file in DeviceTree format (required)
-*   `initrd.img` -- the initial ramdisk of the primary VM.
+*   kernels for the VMs, whose names are described in the manifest (optional)
-*   kernels for the secondary VMs, whose names are described in the manifest.
+*   initrd of the primary VM, whose name is described in the manifest (optional)

 Follow the [preparing Linux](PreparingLinux.md) instructions to produce `vmlinuz` and `initrd.img` for a basic Linux primary VM.